uwplse/reincarnate-aec/README.md

 _Note_: Before running any scripts, feel free to check that the directories `aec/synthed-cads/cad3` and `aec/synthed-cads/scad` are both empty.

-* We recommend first running the script `./scripts/basic-synth.sh` to run the synthesis tool on the 5 programs we showed for the compiler just as a sanity check.
-This should finish in ~ 7 minutes.
-This indicates that it is possible to write CAD programs in our CAD language, compile them to mesh using our compiler, and then synthesize CAD programs back from the meshes.
+* We recommend first running the script `./scripts/basic-synth.sh` to run the synthesis tool on the 5 meshes our compiler generated.
+This is just a sanity check.
+It should finish in ~ 7 minutes and a successful run indicates that it is possible to write CAD programs in our CAD language, compile them to mesh using our compiler, and then synthesize CAD programs back from the meshes.
+_Note_: for this script to run successfully, you have to first run the `compile.sh` script to generate the meshes.

 * To run the case studies in the paper (`Section 6`), run `./scripts/paper-synth.sh`.
 We recommend letting this script run for over a day because two of the bigger case studies can take longer.

 * The synthesized CAD programs will be in the directory `aec/synthed-cads`.
 Our script will generate both `.cad3` files and `.scad` files in dedicated sub directories within `aec/synthed-cads`.
 The `.cad3` files correspond to the CAD programs synthesized in our CAD language.
 The `.scad` files correspond to equivalent CAD programs in the OpenSCAD language.
 We do this so that you can use the OpenSCAD GUI to view the rendered CAD programs.
 Clicking on the files will open them in OpenSCAD from where you can click the `Render` button to view the rendering.

-* There are several other relatively fast examples we provide for synthesis that you can try to run yourself if you are interested.
+* There are some other examples we provide for synthesis that you can try to run yourself if you are interested.
 The meshes for these are in the `aec/extra-synth` directory.
 The command you need to run for synthesizing one of these is:

   ```
    ./Main.native --src aec/extra-synth/example-name.mesh3 --tgt aec/synthed-cads/cad3/example-name.cad3 --glue os-mesh --no-invariants --fuel x